fomenta/TaxCalc/Readme.rst

 	Markup :  [A Tax Library](https://github.com/commerceguys/tax)

-However, I am going to take a different approach by making it data-driven.
+However, I am going to take a different path.
+The Scalability is based on a data-driven approach.

 A repository (which can be a database or, simply, a set of json/xml files) will hold detailed information on tax calculation for each country or a combination of variables.